Python-SIP/sip/docs/introduction.rst

 ============

-SIP is a tool for automatically generating `Python <https://www.python.org>`__ bindings for C and C++ libraries.
-SIP was originally developed in 1998 for `PyQt <https://www.riverbankcomputing.com/software/pyqt>`__ - the Python bindings for the Qt GUI toolkit - but is suitable for generating bindings for any C or C++ library.
+SIP is a tool for automatically generating `Python <https://www.python.org>`__ extension modules that implement bindings for C and C++ libraries.
+SIP was originally developed in 1998 for
+`PyQt <https://www.riverbankcomputing.com/software/pyqt>`__ - the Python
+bindings for the Qt GUI toolkit - but is suitable for generating bindings for any C or C++ library.
 SIP can also be used write self contained extension modules, i.e. without a library to be wrapped.

-This version of SIP generates bindings for Python v3.10 and later.
+This version of SIP generates extension modules for Python v3.10 and later.

 SIP is hosted at `GitHub <https://github.com/Python-SIP/sip>`__.